-For each state with a prekindergarten initiative, we include one page with a description of the state's program followed by a page with data on the program's key features, focusing on access, quality, and resources.
+For each state with a preschool education initiative, we include one page with a description of the state's program followed by a page with data on the program's key features, focusing on access, quality, and resources.

 The first page for each state begins with two sets of bar graphs.
-The first shows percentages of the state's 3-year-old and 4-year-olds enrolled in the state pre-K program.
-The second set shows the state's spending per child enrolled in the state preschool initiative.
-Both sets of bar graphs depict changes in state preschool over time, from fiscal year 2002 (which corresponds to the 2001-2002 school year) through fiscal year 2011 (which corresponds to the 2010-2011 school year).

-Most of the data used for comparison purposes come from NIEER's previous Yearbooks, although spending figures are adjusted for inflation and represent 2011 dollars.
+The first shows percentages of the state's 3-year-old and 4-year-olds enrolled in the state prekindergarten program.
+The second set shows the state's spending per child enrolled in the state pre-K initiative.
+Both sets of bar graphs depict changes in state preschool over time, from fiscal year 2002 (which corresponds to the 2001-2002 school year) through fiscal year 2012 (which corresponds to the 2011-2012 school year).
+Most of the data used for comparison purposes come from NIEER's previous Yearbooks, although spending figures are adjusted for inflation and represent 2012 dollars.
 In addition, there are some exceptions in cases where states revised data or reported data differently.
-In the 2010-2011 school year, the state per-child spending bar graph also includes funding from the American Recovery and Reinvestment Act (ARRA) for five states-California, Florida, Massachusetts, Nebraska, and North Carolina-that received funds and were able to report the amount.
+Several states-California, Florida, Massachusetts, Nebraska, and North Carolina-reported spending from the American Recovery and Reinvestment Act (ARRA) in the 2009-2010 and 2010-2011 school years, which was included as state funding.
+However, these funds were no longer available in the 2011-2012 school year.
+The percent of students enrolled is calculated using Census estimates of 3- and 4-year-olds children in each state, with the exception of the 2010-2011 school year when estimates were not available and actual Census data were used.